Ssekyene/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. A function that prints every even indexed character of a string, starting with the first character, followed by a new line.

 7. A function that prints half of a string, followed by a new line.

+8. A function that prints _n_ elements of an array of integers, followed by a new line.